cuongvomanh/cuongvomanh.github.io/_posts/2023-5-31-An-Introduction-to-The-Clean-Architecture:-Techniques-for-Improving-Software-Quality.md

-# An Introduction to The Clean Architecture: Techniques for Improving Software Quality

 A good software architecture is essential for a product’s success.
 A poorly designed architecture can lead to spaghetti code, high coupling, low cohesion, technical debt, and a decrease in productivty.
 Software architecture principles such as loose coupling and high cohesion are important in designing clean architecture.
 In this blog, we'll explore what a Clean Architecture is, its benefits, and how loose coupling and high cohesion fit into it with code examples.

 What is The Clean Architecture?